skip to main content

 25th April 1599

-Oliver Cromwell was born on the 25th April 1599 in Huntingdon.
+Oliver Cromwell was born on the 25th of April 1599 in Huntingdon.
 A good many notable folk were born in Huntingdonshire but of them all Cromwell was the most famous.
 He is a controversial figure, to put it mildly.
 Nevertheless his life shows what a Huntingdonshire man can achieve!

 On 25th April 1999, Cromwell’s 400th Birthday, an event commemorating the anniversary was held in Huntingdon.
 It was a great success.
 (See also our “Cromwell” page for the details.)
 The result is the establishment of the triennial Seventeenth Century Weekend, beginning with this year’s festival detailed above.